Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Proposed Learning Model for Clustering and Power Optimization

 \emph{Our choice of activation function}.
 In the original CosFormer \cite{qin2022cosformer}, the kernel feature mapping function $\phi(\cdot)$ is implemented using \ac{ReLU}.
 In this work, we propose a simple yet efficient modification: replacing \ac{ReLU} with the \ac{ELU} \cite{rasamoelina2020review}.
 This choice is motivated by both physical insights and empirical evidence.
 Formally, the two activations are defined as \cite{rasamoelina2020review}:

 where $\alpha$ is a hyperparameter, typically set to $1$.

-\ac{ELU} provides smoother gradients and nonzero outputs for negative inputs, as illustrated in \figurename~\ref{fig:relu_elu}, thereby preserving richer feature interactions and improving gradient flow and numerical stability during training.
+{\ac{ELU} provides smoother gradients and nonzero outputs for negative inputs, preserving richer feature interactions and improving gradient flow and numerical stability during training.
 This is particularly important in our setting, where spatial coordinates require the attention mechanism to capture subtle \ac{UE}-\ac{AP} variations.
 In contrast, \ac{ReLU} zeroes out all negative inputs, potentially discarding useful spatial information and leading to sparse gradients that hinder convergence.
 By deliberately allowing negative values, \ac{ELU} maintains continuity across the input domain and prevents inactive attention heads, enabling the attention mechanism to exploit weak but meaningful \ac{AP}-\ac{UE} associations that would otherwise be suppressed.
-Such associations are critical under the max-min fairness criterion, where low‑gain links can influence the performance of the worst‑case user.
+Such associations are critical under \ac{MMF} criterion, where low-gain links can influence the performance of the worst-case \ac{UE}.}

-Moreover, the exponential tail of \ac{ELU} produces a differentiable kernel that interacts harmoniously with the cosine modulation in \eqref{eq:lin}, resulting in smoother and more stable attention distributions.
-This behavior aligns with the naturally smooth spatial variations in wireless propagation, leading to physically realistic clustering boundaries and balanced power allocation.
+{ Moreover, the exponential tail of \ac{ELU} produces a smooth and fully differentiable activation, which interacts naturally with the cosine modulation in \eqref{eq:lin} (through $\bf{W}$).
+This combination yields a differentiable kernel that results in smoother and more stable attention distributions, reducing abrupt variations in the attention weights.
+This behavior is consistent with the inherently smooth spatial variations observed in wireless propagation, where signal strengths change gradually rather than abruptly.
+Consequently, the learned attention patterns better reflect realistic relationships between \acp{UE} and \acp{AP}, leading to more physically meaningful clustering boundaries and a more balanced power allocation across the network.
+The effectiveness of this activation function is evaluated in \sectionname~\ref{sec:simus} via an ablation experiment.}